ajeromelittle/al1125/AI_EXPERIENCE_REPORT.md

 ## What Worked Really Well

-**Context Memory:** Claude remembered everything from earlier in our conversation.
-When I asked about validation later, it used rental-specific examples without me having to explain the project again.

 **Complete Examples:** I got full working code with imports and error handling, not just fragments.
 I could literally copy-paste and run it, especially for test cases.

 **Multiple Options:** When I asked about validation, Claude didn't just give me one answer - it explained the different approaches and when to use each one.